rcallaby/CSharp-Interview-Questions/General-Questions/GQ-Question21.md

 # Question 21 - General Questions

-## Please explain the use of refkection in C# and the most appropriate times to use it and most importantly the most inappropriate times to use it?
+## Please explain the use of reflection in C# and the most appropriate times to use it and most importantly the most inappropriate times to use it?

 Reflection in C# is a powerful feature that allows you to inspect and interact with the metadata of types (classes, interfaces, etc.) at runtime.
 It provides a way to examine and manipulate the structure, behavior, and attributes of types, including accessing fields, properties, methods, and events dynamically.